 Alberto has also done long-distance cycling, completing the Transpirenaica, a 657 km route across the Pyrenees.
 The route has 15,000 metres of height gain, and is done in one 42 hour stage.
 He has also completed a course from the north to the south of Spain in a 1067 km course, which he completed in 54 hours.

 In 2018 he entered the 100km Rincon de la Vieja in Costa Rica and won by 15 minutes.
+In 2021 he ran 65km at the TransGranCanaria ultra and won his age group (more here).

 “My favorite races have been the ‘Ultramarathon of Lanzarote’ which I won 3 years in a row”, Alberto told us.
 “And the ‘Ultramaratón del 10.000 del Soplao’ which I also won twice.
 Another one of my favourites is definitely the ‘CCC Courmayer Chamonix Champex’ which I did a top ten in, with many professional runners.”